DizzyDJW/Icarus-Mods/Super_Stick_readme.txt

 (Warning!
 Duration of feed effect on mount lasts over 100 hours!)

 I purposefully did not add player invincibility to the stick, that's boring!

+New stuff in version 3.0:
+- Craftable Projectiles of the StoneJaw, Drifter, and Needler, with a new Spider Web thrown projectile!
+- Craftable Thor Hammer for flying around the map!
+- A Heavy Super Stick that ironically goes as fast as a bullet!
+- A crate, crafted from a stick, that gives you ALL Tier 4 Benches and some Solar Panels, Batteries, and supplies.
+- Concrete Building Supplies, crafted from a stick.